 Abnormal buildup of fluid around the heart or lungs

 The second stage of the surgery is called the BDG procedure.
-It is most often done when a child is 3-6 months old.
-A hospital stay of 5-7 days may be needed.
+It is most often done when a child is 3 to 6 months old.
+A hospital stay of 5 to 7 days may be needed.
 The procedure provides low-pressure blood flow to the lungs.
 And it helps reduce the workload of the single ventricle.
-During the surgery, the doctor:
+During the surgery, the surgeon:

 Separates the superior vena cava (SVC) from the heart.
 The SVC is the large blood vessel that brings oxygen-poor blood from the upper body to the right atrium.
 This blood vessel is cut from the right atrium.
 The end closest to the right atrium is closed off.
 The other end is sewn to the pulmonary artery.
-This allows oxygen-poor blood from the upper body to flow to the lungs, without passing through the heart.
+This allows oxygen-poor blood from the upper body to flow directly to the lungs, without passing through the heart.
 There, it receives oxygen.